Dihedral Gauss hypergeometric functions: The simple cases

 \section{The simple cases}

-In the special cases $k=0$ or $\ell=0$, one of the local exponents of dihedral Euler's equation (\ref{hpgde}) is equal to $1/2$.
+In the special cases $k=0$ or $\ell=0$, one of the local exponents of dihedral hypergeometric equation (\ref{hpgde}) is equal to $1/2$.
 Then the terminating double $F_2$ or $F_3$ sums in (\ref{eq:diha})--(\ref{eq:dih32}) become terminating single $\hpgo21$ sums.
-For example, a special case of (\ref{eq:dih12}) is
+For example, special cases of (\ref{eq:dih12})--(\ref{eq:dih32}) are

-This appearance of terminating $\hpgo21$ sums is expectable, since the quadratic pull-back transformation of Euler's equation with the local exponent differences \mbox{$1/2,k+1/2,p$} is a Fuchsian equation with three singularities (and the local exponent differences \mbox{$2k+1,p,p$}).
-Hence it solutions can be expressed in terms of Gauss hypergeometric functions.
-The corresponding quadratic transformations relate the dihedral and terminating $\hpgo21$ functions.
-In particular, classical formula \cite[(3.1.9)]{specfaar} gives
+This appearance of terminating $\hpgo21$ sums is expectable, since quadratic transformation (\ref{eq:quatriv}) leads to a hypergeometric equation with a cyclic monodromy group.
+We have quadratic transformations between the dihedral and terminating $\hpgo21$ functions.
+In particular, the identification $z=4x/(1+x)^2$ in classical formula (\ref{quadr2}) gives